-For product candidates that the Company is co-developing with Servier, including UCART19, the Company is responsible for 60% of the development costs and Servier is responsible for the remaining 40% of the development costs under the global research and development plan.
+For product candidates that the Company is co-developing with Servier, including UCART19 and ALLO-501, the Company is responsible for 60% of the specified development costs and Servier is responsible for the remaining 40% of the specified development costs under the applicable global research and development plan.
 Subject to certain restrictions, each party has the right to conduct activities that are specific to its territory outside the global research and development plan at such party's sole expense.
 In addition, each party is solely responsible for commercialization activities in its territory at such party's sole expense.

 The Company is required to make milestone payments to Servier upon successful completion of regulatory and sales milestones on a target-by-target basis.
 For products directed against CD19, including UCART19, the Servier Agreement provides for aggregate potential payments by the Company to Servier of up to \$137.5 million upon successful completion of various regulatory milestones, and aggregate potential payments by the Company to Servier of up to \$78.0 million upon successful completion of various sales milestones.
 The total potential payments that the Company is obligated to make under the Servier Agreement upon successful completion of regulatory and sales milestones are \$381.5 million, including the CD19-related milestone payments described above.
-Similarly, Servier is required to make milestone payments upon successful completion of regulatory and sales milestones for products directed at the Allogene-target covered by the Servier Agreement that achieves such milestones.
-The total potential payments that Servier is obligated to make to the Company under the Servier Agreement upon successful completion of regulatory and sales milestones are \$42 million and €70.5 million (\$81.9 million), respectively.
+Similarly, Servier is required to make milestone payments upon successful completion of regulatory and sales milestones.
+The total potential payments that Servier is obligated to make to the Allogene-target covered by the Servier Agreement that achieves such milestones.
+The total potential payments that Servier is obligated to make to the Company under the Servier Agreement upon successful completion of regulatory and sales milestones are \$42 million and €70.5 million, sepectively.
 The foregoing milestones are subject to certain adjustments if the Company obtains rights for certain products outside of the United States upon Servier's election not to pursue such rights.